yuekaizhang/dynamo/docs/components/router/README.md

 The KV Router tracks two key metrics for each worker:

-1. **Potential Active Blocks**: The total number of blocks that would be actively used for decoding if a request were routed to that worker.
-This includes existing active blocks plus new blocks from the incoming request.
+1. **Potential Active Blocks**: The number of blocks that would be used for decoding if a request is routed to a worker.
+This includes both existing active blocks and new blocks from the incoming request.

-2. **Potential New Prefill Blocks**: The number of new tokens that would need to be prefilled (computed from scratch) on that worker, calculated as:
+2. **Potential New Prefill Blocks**: The number of tokens that need to be computed from scratch on a worker, calculated as:
    - New prefill tokens = Total input tokens - (Overlap blocks × Block size)
    - Potential prefill blocks = New prefill tokens / Block size